rohmanhakim/goodreads-widget/README.md

     ```bash
     npm install
     ```

-## Usage
-1. Execute with:
+8. Compile the script.
     ```bash
     npx webpack
     ```
+9. The script will be available in `dist/main.js`.
+You can move this script to your project.

+## Usage

-2. The script will be available in `dist/main.js`.
-To include it into your HTML page, you must have an element with ID `bookshelf-widget`.
+1. To include it into your HTML page, you must have an element with ID `bookshelf-widget`.
+Then include the script you already compiled with script tag.
 For example:
     ```html
     <!doctype html>
     <html>